ge1789/common-library/novel-encoding-instructions.md

 Random Canon Novel Encoding Instructions
 ========================================

-Version 1.1
+Version 1.2

-In order to capture paragraph boundaries, novels will be encoded in plain text with a dash of HTML5.
+Novels are encoded using plain text with a limited number of HTML5 tags.
+Tags are used primarily to capture paragraph boundaries.

 **Examples**

-The following lines show two paragraphs from a Victorian novel properly encoded:
+The following lines show two paragraphs from a Victorian novel properly entered:

 ```
 <p>"Who is there?" cried a gruff voice from within.</p>